 Stepwell Cafe Jodhpur at the Step Well Square

 The Step Well Square in Jodhpur is the area where you will find the Jodhpur Stepwell.
-Since it was renewed, cleared and, restored, many shops, restaurants, and cafes have popped up.
-That said, I definitely don’t blame them for taking the opportunity to capitalize on the tourist potential.
+Since it was renewed, cleared, and, restored, many shops, restaurants, and cafes have popped up.
+That said, I definitely don't blame them for taking the opportunity to capitalize on the tourist potential.

 The most popular cafe; the Stepwell Cafe, is a spot where visitors can overlook the community step well.
 Although I didn't check it out, I noticed that it was almost packed to the rim!
 This was the case on both occasions that I visited the Jodhpur Stepwell.
 So, if you go for a bite, let me and the other travelers know how it was!

+- Best hostel for the vibe: Moustache Jodhpur.
 Moustache is always a safe bet for a quality budget hostel with a great vibe in India.
-It’s one of the highest-ranked hostel on Hostelworld and is located near. the center of Jodhpur.
+It's one of the highest-ranked hostel on Hostelworld and is located near. the center of Jodhpur.

+- Best fort view hotel: The Arch Boutique.
 This is easily one of the best Hotels in Jodhpur.
 The rooms have a very rustic vibe and include a balcony with your very own private view of the fort!

 More India Travel Blogs and Inspiring Travel Ideas